Lake Eyasi

 Hadzabe

-They subsist entirely off the bush and by bow hunting.
-Everything they use is made from local materials, including their bows which are strung with giraffe tendon, and their arrows which are coated in lethal poison.
+They subsist entirely on the bush and by bowhunting.
+Everything they use is made from local materials, including their bows, which are strung with giraffe tendon, and their arrows, which are coated in lethal poison.

-Their language resembles that of the Kalahari bushmen tribe (who were featured in the 1980 film ‘The Gods Must Be Crazy’) with clicking noises used.
+Their language resembles that of the Kalahari Bushmen (who were featured in the 1980 film ‘The Gods Must Be Crazy’), with clicking sounds used.

-The Maasai and Mbulu people are pastoralists, like the Masai people.
+The Maasai and Mbulu are pastoralists, like the Masai.

 Palm trees border the lake and make homes for birds such as Fischer’s lovebird.
 Other trees in this area include the umbrella thorn acacia and sandpaper bush.

-The weather is nearly always very hot and intense, as the lake is located on the floor of the Rift Valley, the oldest rift in the world.
+The weather is nearly always very hot and intense because the lake is located on the floor of the Rift Valley, the world’s oldest rift.

-The rift is thought to have opened over 65 million years ago, shortly after dinosaurs became extinct.
+The rift is thought to have opened more than 65 million years ago, shortly after the dinosaurs became extinct.

-Lake Eyasi’s water levels vary greatly between the rainy and dry seasons.
-During the dry season, the lake is virtually nonexistent and animals are forced to share what water is left, which makes for easier wildlife viewing.
+Lake Eyasi’s water levels vary significantly between the rainy and dry seasons.
+During the dry season, the lake is virtually nonexistent, and animals are forced to share the remaining water, making wildlife viewing easier.

 Bird lovers will be in paradise here, as the lake attracts vast numbers of birds of all sizes and colors.

-Some main birds to be found here include African spoonbill, flamingos, gray-headed gulls, great white pelicans, pied avocet, and yellow-billed storks.
+Some of the main birds found here include African spoonbill, flamingos, gray-headed gulls, great white pelicans, pied avocet, and yellow-billed storks.
 The main fish found in the lake are catfish and lungfish.

 Things to do in Lake Eyasi